Does Parenting Time Affect Child Support?

 What If I Have the Children Half the Time.
 Do I Get a Break on Child Support?

 Under Massachusetts child support guidelines, there’s an assumption that the parent who receives child support has two-thirds of the parenting responsibility.
 However, if the person who pays child support is responsible for between a third and a half of the parenting time, the court is going to do a calculation twice.
-They’ll run through the guidelines and the worksheet once like it’s normally done, but then they’ll do it a second time by finding an average of the normal calculation by each of you running it and finding the average.
+They’ll run through the guidelines and the worksheet once like it’s normally done, but then they’ll do it a second time by finding an average of the normal calculation for each of you running it and finding the average.
 That’s how they handle it in that case.

 Now, what if each parent has approximately half of the parenting time?